sguillory6/aws-infrastructure-templates/README.md

 ### VPC Outputs

 After the VPC stack has been generated, you will have the following outputs available for use in other cloudformation templates.
-`vpc-stack-name` indicates that the export key will start with the name that was given to vpc stack.
+`vpc-stack-name` indicates that the export key will start with the name that was given to VPC stack.

 | Output Key | Export Key | Description |
 |------------|------------|-------------|